herb2k/HPScanner4MacOS/README.md

 ### 6. macOS Ventura (13) and higher
-If you see a pop up that says "HP Scanner 3" (or similar) is damaged:
+If you see a pop up frim Image Capture that says "HP Scanner 3" (or similar) is damaged:

-You may need to double click each of the 'Devices' apps one at a time and click "Open Anyway" under Settings > Privacy.
+You may need to double click each of the 'Devices' apps in `/Library/Image Capture/Devices` one at a time and click "Open Anyway" under Settings > Privacy.